-Experienced professionals with this advanced degree can qualify for management and executive positions, such as real estate analyst, development manager, or vice president.
-Some graduates also use the knowledge and skills gained in real estate MBA programs to found new real estate companies or other ventures.
+Experienced professionals with this advanced degree can pursue advanced roles as real estate analysts, development managers, and vice presidents.
+Some graduates also use the knowledge and skills gained in real estate MBA programs to launch real estate companies or other ventures.

 Real Estate Agent

 These professionals guide clients through the stages of selling and buying property.
 Daily activities include reviewing comparable prices to establish property value and conducting negotiations between buyers and sellers.

 Real estate agents must obtain state licensure by exam.
 These professionals need strong interpersonal skills to cultivate successful client relationships and negotiate real estate prices.
 June 2022 Payscale data indicates that real estate agent salaries average $48,140 annually.

 Often employed by companies with considerable real estate holdings, these analysts oversee company real estate by tracking markets, analyzing data, conducting risk assessments, and making recommendations regarding investment portfolios.